herrstrietzel/svg-parse-path-normalized/README.md

 # svg-parse-path-normalized
 Parses path data from string including *fine-grained* normalisation and conversion options.

+This library aims to provide a performant yet compact (~6KB/3KB minified; gzipped) parser – respecting all minified/shorthand notations as a basis for all kinds of custom path data manipulations.

   * [1.
 Basic functionality and helpers](#1-basic-functionality-and-helpers)
     + [1.1 Parse, normalize and stringify](#11-parse-normalize-and-stringify)
     + [1.2 Advanced conversions](#12-advanced-conversions)